Our glossary will help you understand the terms we use on our website and throughout the University.

 VU English - A division of Victoria University that delivers English language courses to international students.
 We offer English Language Intensive Courses for Overseas Students (ELICOS) programs.
 You may have heard us referred to by our previous name of English Language Institute (ELI).

-VUSU - The Victoria University Student Union represents and supports all VU students.
+VUSU - The Victoria University Student Union, which represents and supports all VU students.

 VUPA - Victoria University Postgraduate Association